speechbrain/speechbrain/recipes/RescueSpeech/README.md

 # Noise robust speech recognition on RescueSpeech dataset
 [RescuSpeech](https://doi.org/10.5281/zenodo.8077622) is a dataset specifically designed for performing noise robust speech recognition in the Search and Rescue domain.
 In this repository, we provide training recipes and pre-trained models for the best setup that have been developed and evaluated using RescuSpeech data.
-This aim to enhance the performance of speech recognizers in challenging and noisy environments.
+This aims to enhance the performance of speech recognizers in challenging and noisy environments.

-Our paper compares ASR models (CRDNN, Wav2vec2, WavLM, Whisper) and speech-enhancement systems (SepFormer).
-But here we present our best-performing models achieved using the best strategy.
-See below for pre-trained model details and the full model link.

-This recipe supports a simple combination of a speech enhancement model (**SepFormer**) and an ASR (**Whisper**) model.
+Our [paper](https://arxiv.org/abs/2306.04054) compares ASR models (CRDNN, Wav2vec2, WavLM, Whisper) and speech-enhancement systems (SepFormer).
+This recipe contains the best-performing model, which is based on a simple combination of a speech enhancement model (**SepFormer**) and an ASR (**Whisper**) model.
 The models are trained jointly and then combined to tackle noise interference.

 - Link to dataset: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.8077622.svg)](https://doi.org/10.5281/zenodo.8077622)
 - Language: German (DE)